 For example, a large-scale study found that an increase of a single point on a 5‐point scale measuring the tendency to procrastinate is associated with approximately a $15,000 drop in salary.
 Furthermore, the study also found that when people are split into two groups based on how much they procrastinate, those who tend to procrastinate more comprise 57% of the unemployed.

 Procrastination is also problematic from the employer’s perspective, as it can reduce productivity and performance among employees.
 For example, procrastination often means that employees spend large portions of their day wasting time, and that they often rush to complete tasks right before deadlines, which can lead to low-quality work.
 Furthermore, because procrastination can make people more frustrated and stressed out at work, it can also make them more interested in leaving their current employer for a different one.
 Finally, procrastination can cause other types of issues for employers, for example when decisional procrastination among people in leadership positions negatively impacts the innovation of their employees.

-- Procrastination can lead to issues in relationships with coworkers, for instance if you always fail to take care of your part of shared assignments on time.
+- Coworkers, for instance if you repeatedly fail to take care of your part of shared assignments on time.

-- Procrastination can lead to issues in relationships with friends, for instance if you always show up late to events that you’re supposed to attend together.
+- Family and friends, for instance if you constantly show up late to events that you’re supposed to attend together.

-- Procrastination can lead to issues in relationships with romantic partners, for instance if you always postpone taking care of household chores.
+- Romantic partners, for instance if you always postpone taking care of household chores.

 In one survey, for instance, 94% of people indicated that procrastination has a negative effect on their happiness, and 18% indicated that this effect is extremely negative.
 Similarly, when students were asked how they felt after procrastinating, over 80% of their responses were categorized as negative.